-Keller, a Republican, was the representative for Minnesota's 4th congressional district from 1925 to 1927.
+Keller was the representative for Minnesota’s 4th congressional district and was a Republican.
+He served from 1925 to 1927.

 From Jul 1919 to Mar 1927, Keller missed 195 of 938 roll call votes, which is 20.8%.
 This is on par with the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.